 Her pieces have been shown in exhibitions across Canada and the United States and various private and public collections.

 Heidi Oberheide lives in Washington, US where she continues to create and display her fine art.

-From Monday, May 1, 2022, to Sunday, May 6, 2022, Covers of the Week spotlights the romantic illustrations of Heidi Oberheide.
+From Monday, May 1, 2022, to Sunday, May 6, 2022, our Covers of the Week spotlights the romantic painting of Heidi Oberheide.

 Top to bottom: